drashti02/rn-todo-app/README.md

-# ✅ React Native To-Do App – EaseLearn AI Intern Assignment
+# ✅ React Native To-Do App – EaseLearn AI Assignment

 A clean and user-friendly To-Do List app built with React Native.
 It demonstrates: